WATCH NOW: Touring the River Valley: Great River Bluffs State Park

 Birdwatchers have a great opportunity to check out a multitude of species, as the DNR shares on its website that there are over 100 kinds of birds that can be spotted at the park.

-Occasionally, visitors have the chance to enjoy events at the park, also.
+Occasionally, visitors have the chance to enjoy events at the park as well.

 On July 16 from 9:30 a.m. to noon, the Winona Outdoor Collaborative is holding its July workshop with Eco Expressions at Great River Bluffs State Park.